apache/druid/docs/release-info/migr-ansi-sql-null.md

 FROM "null_example"
 ```

-Druid returns the following because, according to the SQL standard, null + any value is null:
+Druid returns the following because null + any value is null for the ANSI SQL standard:

 | `addition_example`|
 | -- |